 Teaching Philosophy

-Ultimately, I view my students as active co-creaters of a shared musical and intellectual journey rather than as passive recipients of knowledge.
-I strive to model honest, responsive, and compassionate communication and make myself available to students during class time and during office hours.
-One of the most important skills college students can develop, in my opinion, is the ability to communicate openly, honestly, and responsibly with their peers and instructors.
-As we prepare students to thrive in social and professional environments, communication skills should be valued as a key learning outcome.
-We owe it to ourselves and our students to cultivate educational environments that encourage genuine engagement, critical dialogue, and interpersonal growth.
+Above all, I value my students as active collaborators and co-creaters of a shared educational experience rather than as passive recipients of knowledge.
+One of the most important skills students can develop, in my opinion, is the ability to communicate openly, honestly, and responsibly with their peers and instructors.
+As we prepare them to thrive in a range of social and professional settings, we owe it to our students to provide educational environments that encourage genuine engagement, responsible communication, critical dialogue, and interpersonal growth.

-Anonymous Student and Evaluator Feedback
+Anonymous Student Feedback

 • "I found the lectures very helpful and straightforward.
 My teacher's enthusiasm and interest in every lecture made it easy to remember the material."